 Overuse, drought and climate change are causing a growing water shortage in the Virgin basin, which has caused the loss of the spinedace from more than half of its historic range.
 Remnant populations are isolated from each other by dry reaches of the river.
 In places, every single drop of water is taken out of the Virgin River for human use.
 Saving the spinedace will require returning natural flow levels to the river.
 But rather than taking long-term conservation measures, the Washington County Water Conservancy District is putting the river’s tributaries into pipes that will further deprive the river and fuel more unsustainable development and human population growth.

 The spinedace was proposed for Endangered Species Act protection in 1994, and critical habitat was proposed for its protection in 1995.
 Following the development of a conservation agreement in 1995, the U.S. Fish and Wildlife Service withdrew the listing proposal in 1996.
 Nearly two decades later, the conservation agreement has failed to protect the spinedace or its habitat.
 In 2012 the Center for Biological Diversity petitioned for Endangered Species Act protection for the spinedace and launched a campaign to Save the Virgin River so that the spinedace and the other species that call the Virgin home can survive.
-In 2016, when the Service was more than three years late on its deadline to propose protection or determine Endangered Species Act protections are not warranted, the Center filed a lawsuit to force a decision.
+In March 2016, when the Service was more than three years late on its deadline to propose protection (or make a finding against Endangered Species Act protections), the Center filed a lawsuit to force a decision; less than five months later, we reached a settlement with the Service requiring a determination by 2021.

 There are only four species in the spinedace genus.
 One of them, the Pahranagat spinedace, is extinct; the other three are at risk of extinction.
 From 1900 to 2010, freshwater fish species in North America went extinct at a rate 877 times faster than the natural background extinction rate.
 Based on the fossil record, one freshwater fish species goes extinct every 3 million years, but North America lost 39 species and 18 subspecies to extinction between 1898 and 2006.
 Freshwater fish in the Southwest are extremely vulnerable to extinction under the onslaught of increasing water shortage, human population growth, drought and climate change.
 The Center is working across the country to protect freshwater animals and the water they need to survive.